 So, where should you start when looking to improve everything?
 Well, it all starts with a conversation with your teams…

-Optimising communication flow means optimising productivity
+Optimizing communication flow means optimizing productivity

 The first line of the Agile Manifesto states “Individuals and interactions over processes and tools,” but often leveraging the latter will enhance the first.
-From top-down, company-wide announcements to team-level projects and discussions, understanding how different teams communicate is the first place to start looking at optimising performance.
+From top-down, company-wide announcements to team-level projects and discussions, understanding how different teams communicate is the first place to start looking at optimizing performance.
 Begin by asking yourself, how transparent is your communication?
 How easily can newcomers and people across departments access files?
-Use a tool like talkspirit to facilitate easy knowledge sharing and access control with a search toolbar.
+Use a tool like Talkspirit to facilitate easy knowledge sharing and access control with a search toolbar.

 “The most powerful applications of social technologies in the global economy are largely untapped.
 By using social technologies, companies can raise the productivity of knowledge workers by 20 to 25 percent.” — McKinsey Global Institute